Eudonet SaaS General Terms and Conditions of Use

 The initial fee that the Client will pay to access the Services will be determined in the quote on the basis of the number of Users that the Client designates and the options chosen mutually as part of this Agreement.

-14.2.
-Upon each renewal of the Agreement, EUDONET shall review the amount of the annual fee by applying the rate of inflation of the SYNTEC index (Chambres syndicale des SSII et éditeurs de logiciels [French association of software and computing services companies] published on the website http://www.syntec-informatique.fr) plus 3 percentage points, with the understanding that the inflation rate applied will be the one observed over the entire period since EUDONET last reviewed its prices.
-In the event that said inflation rate is negative, the fee increase will be limited to 3%.
+Upon each renewal of the Agreement, EUDONET shall review the amount of the annual fee by applying the rate of consumer price index rounded to one decimal place plus 3 percentage points, based on the average of Bank of Canada index publically available over the entire period since the last price revision applied by the Supplier.
+In the event that said inflation rate is negative, the increase in the fee will be a minimum +3%.

 Prices may also vary with changing economic circumstances.
 EUDONET shall notify the Client of any pricing change by post or email not less than four (4) weeks prior to application thereof.

 13. PAYMENT TERMS

-15.1.
-Invoices will be issued annually and will be payable within thirty (30) days by cheque or bank transfer.
+Invoices will be issued annually and will be payable within thirty (30) days by bank transfer.

 It is expressly agreed that, in the event that multiple invoices are payable and the Client makes a partial payment, EUDONET will be free to allocate that payment as it sees fit, notwithstanding any indication by the Client to the contrary.

-15.3.
-In the event that invoices are not paid by the due date, any overdue payments will give rise, without notice, to the billing of late payment interest, calculated per day of delay using the interest rate applied by the European Central Bank to its most recent refinancing operation plus 10 percentage points, in accordance with Article L441-6 of the Commercial Code.
+In the event that invoices are not paid by the due date, any overdue payments will give rise, without notice, to the billing of late payment interest, calculated per day of delay using the interest rate applied by the Bank of Canada to its most recent refinancing operation plus 10 percentage points.

 This interest will run from the day following the payment due date until the day that payment is made.